ietf-wg-dprive/draft-ietf-dprive-early-data/draft-ghedini-dprive-early-data.md

 replayed query, might allow the attacker to confirm whether the query targeted a specific name that was suspected of being queried.

-Servers SHOULD either use fixed ordering for multiple RRs in the same DNS response or shuffle the RRs at random, but MUST NOT use stateful and deterministic ordering across multiple queries.
+When accepting early data, servers SHOULD either use fixed ordering for multiple RRs in the same DNS response or shuffle the RRs at random, but MUST NOT use stateful and deterministic ordering across multiple queries.

 ## Denial of Service